ajinkyakolhe112/ERA1-School-of-AI-COURSE-NOTES/Session 5 - Pytorch 101/session 5 - meta reflection.md

 2. Dimentions, squeeze & unsqueeze is also very important

 ---
-Still finding new things to learn in fundamentals of NN.
+Still finding new things to learn in fundamental of NN implementation..

+Different files have different mindsets & they are specialized for different hings.